-Please do not copy and paste an email address when sourcing your account as this can cause problems, manually input.
+Please do not copy and paste an email address when sourcing your account as this can cause problems, please type the address in.
 You may also find email communications could go into your Junk/Spam folders so please check these regularly.
 If you are facing any other technical issues please contact the Resourcing Team at [email protected]

 We have a set of uniform standards and, where appropriate, each member of staff is issued with these alongside their uniform, PPE and/or other safety wear as required.

-ScotRail’s Graduate Scheme for 2021 will be announced soon, and we’ll have information on this scheme on our website and social media platforms soon.
+ScotRail’s Graduate Scheme for 2021 will be announced soon, and we’ll have information on this scheme available on our website and social media platforms.
 If you would like to register your interest for the scheme, please email [email protected]

 ScotRail are proud to support work experience, placements, internships, apprenticeships, graduates and other programmes aimed at helping young people find the right opportunity right across Scotland.
-Information on all our available opportunities can be found on www.scotrail.co.uk/careers and this site is updated regularly.
+Information on all our available opportunities can be found on www.scotrail.co.uk/careers .
+The site is updated regularly.
 If you would like to find out more, please email [email protected]

 You would have to apply for a Trainee Driver position when you see one advertised.
-These are very popular vacancies and often close early due to high volumes – please apply as soon as possible to avoid disappointment.
-We are looking for people who are safety conscious and customer driven.
-You always need to be able to follow instructions and remain professional.
+These are very popular vacancies and often close early due to high volumes.
+Please apply as soon as possible to avoid disappointment.
+We are looking for people who are safety conscious, customer driven, able to follow instructions and always act professionally.
 You need to be 20 years old to apply for a role and be 21 prior to being competent to drive alone.
-There will be a long and intensive training period which would vary dependent on location with an average maximum period of 14 months.
-Some people apply for other roles within ScotRail in order to give them a broader insight into the industry and then apply for a Trainee Driver this way.
-You also need to be living within 45 minutes travel time of the depot.
+Another requirement is that you live within 45 minutes travel time of the depot.
+There is a long and intensive training period which varies depending on location and usually takes a maximum period of 14 months.
+Some people apply for other roles within ScotRail in order to give them a broader insight into the industry and then apply for a Trainee Driver role this way.

-There are also minimum health requirements which will be checked at medical stage.
+There are also minimum health requirements that need to be met.
+These will be checked at medical stage.